Budapest 10th constituency: History

 The current 10th constituency of Budapest was created in 2011 and contains parts of the pre-2011 3rd and 4th constituencies of Budapest.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by László Kiss of MSZP (with Unity support) from 2014 to 2018.
 Tímea Szabó of the Dialogue was elected in 2018.
+In the 2026 election, Krisztián Kulcsár of the Tisza Party was elected representative.